Education Secretary Kirsty Williams has announced major changes to Sex and Relationships Education in Wales (SRE) and its place in the curriculum.

 The SRE Expert Panel published their recommendations on the 13th December 2017.
 They made 11 recommendations.

 The panel’s recommendations included that this subject area should be renamed Sexuality and Relationships Education and that it should be a statutory part of the new curriculum for all learners aged 3-16.
-To support this it was also recommended that specialist professional learning opportunities be created for the education workforce, both for those in initial teacher training and those already practicing.
+To support this it was also recommended that specialist professional learning opportunities be created for the education workforce, both for those in initial teacher training and those already practising.